PixelsCamp/talks/an-user-experience-using-tor_pedro-frazao.md

 CLI interfaces.
 Almost all systems developed with Perl and using technologies as: Linux; MySQL and Redis.

 Links
 -----

 * Blog: https://fuzzyrecall.wordpress.com/
 * Company: http://www.nos.pt/
 * Github: http://github.com/pedrofrazao/

+Click [here][1] to see the full calendar and pick your favorite talks